The Yorkshire Terrier is a small dog breed of terrier type, developed in the 19th century in the county of Yorkshire, England, to catch rats in

 Biewers seem oblivious of their small size.
 They are very eager for adventure.
 This little dog is highly energetic, brave, loyal and clever.
 With

 masters, but if humans are not this dog's pack leader, they can become suspicious of strangers and aggressive to strange dogs and small

-have a true terrier heritage and need someone who understands how to be their leader.
+animals.
+They have a true terrier heritage and need someone who understands how to be their leader.
 They are often only recommended for

-children, simply because they are so small, most people allow them to get away with behaviors no dog should display.
+older, considerate children, simply because they are so small, most people allow them to get away with behaviors no dog should display.
 This

 changes the dog’s temperament, as the dog starts to take over the house (Small Dog Syndrome).
 Biewers who become demanding and

 HEIGHT - Up to 8.5 inches (22 cm)

 Note: According to the BCTA the Biewer does not have a height limit in the standard.
 It has a weight and proportion requirement.